 Some of the links included may be affiliate; however, everything we feature has been independently selected and reviewed by our editorial team.
 When you make a purchase, we may receive revenue.
 Thank you for your support!

 Need more inspiration for a non-traditional wedding?
-Check out Spotify's list of the 50 most popular wedding songs (that may even give you ideas for non-traditional wedding songs to walk down the aisle to – 2020 and beyond!), discover some first dance songs chosen by real brides and grooms, and get decoration ideas for your wedding aisle!
+Check out Spotify's list of the 50 most popular wedding songs (that may even give you ideas for non-traditional wedding songs to walk down the aisle to – 2020 and beyond!), be inspired by unique ceremony seating ideas, discover some first dance songs chosen by real brides and grooms, and get decoration ideas for your wedding aisle!

 Opening photo by Jose Villa Photography; Planning & Design by Mindy Weiss Party Consultants; From Real Wedding: The Luxury Fall Wedding of EF Collection Jewelry Designer, Emily Faith